indrareddy15/backend_devoverflow/README.md

-# Stack Overflow Clone
+# Dev Overflow

-This is a clone of Stack Overflow built using Node.js, Express, MongoDB, and Cloudinary.
+This is a clone of Dev Overflow built using Node.js, Express, MongoDB, and Cloudinary.

 ## Features